126.96.36.199 Israel-Palestine: Segmentation of Power

 American support for Israel changed during Donald Trump’s presidency from 2017 to 2020, with his recognition of Jerusalem as Israel’s capital and his statement that the “US says it no longer considers Israeli settlements on the West Bank to be illegal”.
 He reached peace agreements with some of Israel’s Arab neighbours.

-Hamas, which governs Gaza and is openly supported by Iran, has strengthened its political standing among Palestinians by aggressively opposing Israeli treatment of Arabs.
+Hamas, which governs Gaza and is openly supported by Iran, has strengthened its political standing among Palestinians by aggressively opposing Israeli rights violations.
 In May 2021, for example, AP reported on a major clash: Israel, Hamas agree to cease-fire to end bloody 11-day war.
 Hamas had fired a barrage of rockets at Israel, which had responded very forcefully.

 “The barrage came after days of clashes between Palestinian protesters and Israeli police at the Al-Aqsa Mosque compound.
 Heavy-handed police tactics at the compound, built on a site holy to Muslims and Jews, and the threatened eviction of dozens of Palestinians by Jewish settlers had inflamed tensions.”